rpshjha/Unlimint/README.md

 ## HOW TO RUN THE TEST

+Go to project folder and type:

+    cd unlimint

-Open a command window and run:
+In command window and run:

     mvn clean test